HannaF08/koalaty/Server_Rules/readme.md

 - 🎭 It is of great importance to NEVER BREAK CHARACTER and always remain consistent with your character’s persona, including accents, behavior, and overall personality.
 - 🧍 Your character defines you as a role-player.
 Never ignore or intentionally avoid roleplay.
+- * If something doesn't go your way in city, don't run to admins unless you have a valid reason for a person breaking character.

 ## 💥 RDM and VDM